 The book to start from.
 If you’re still asking yourself “What is cold emailing?”, “Is cold emailing a method to use in my company?”, “Is cold emailing effective?”, that’s the resource which will help you find the answers, and much more.
 The book shows how to build a scalable outbound sales process based on cold emails.
 For more details, you can check the review of Predictable Revenue by Casey Kerr that Aaron Ross put on his blog.

 One of cold email classics.
+By downloading the bundle you get, among other items, The Most Ripped Off Cold Email Template on Google.
 Bryan Kreuzberger‘s template may serve as an inspiration, especially for those who aim at bigger companies.
-In the PDF, which you can sign up for free, Bryan presents not only the famous template but also describes the corporate mechanisms that allow his cold emailing method to work.
+In the PDF Bryan presents not only the famous template but also describes the corporate mechanisms that allow his cold emailing method to work.
+You can download it for free.

 3. The Fool-Proof Guide to Cold Email by SalesFolk